zenexgraze/Closetify/README.md

 ---

-## 📄 License

-MIT License.
-Free to use, share, and build on.

----

-> Built with 👗🧠 by [YourName]
+> Built with 👗🧠 by passionate students